Drug Enforcement Agency (DEA) Career and Degree Information

 DEA Agent Education

-A bachelor's degree is required and special consideration is given to those applicants who have degrees in criminal justice, police science or related fields.
+A bachelor’s degree is required for DEA applicants and special consideration is given to those applicants who have degrees in criminal justice, police science or related fields.
 Degrees in finance, accounting, economics and foreign language also receive special consideration.
+Of note is your GPA needs to be 2.95 or higher to be considered.

-The DEA Agent facility is located in Quantico, Va. and is used by both the FBI and the DEA for instructing their agents.
+After meeting the skills and education requirements, you’ll attend the DEA Agent facility, which is located in Quantico, VA, and is used by both the FBI and the DEA for instructing their agents.
 New agents attend courses for 16 weeks where they receive the following:

 - Basic Agent Training